-I Stopped Posting On Instagram For The Most Epic Trip Of My Life — Here's Why
+I Went On A Social Media Detox During The Most Epic Vacation Ever — Here's Why

 In this day and age, it's easy to live vicariously through someone else's experiences, thanks to the posting powers of social media.
 But the pressures to immortalize trips and moments perfectly can sometimes rob you of the simple joys of life and keep you from being fully present.
 See what happened when one writer stopped posting to Instagram during a truly Instagrammable vacation — and the effects it had on her experience (and mental state) as a whole.

 The invitation came unexpectedly.
 I was sitting at my desk, fresh off a Fourth of July vacation with my family and barely unpacked from a late-June bike trip in Europe with a group of girlfriends when my most well-traveled friend texted simply, “What are you doing in late August?”
 The message was cryptic at worst, intriguing at best, leading me to immediately respond, “Working?”—the question mark to signify both my confusion and curiosity .
 “Call me,” was the text I got back within seconds.
 I did as she asked.
 And that was when I got to the bottom of my personal text mystery: She was inviting me on a boat.
 Well, if I’m being an honest, it’s more of a yacht, like the one from the Bravo show where beautiful people live in small cabins and engage in a lot of drama.

 The boat—ahem, yacht—would be sailing around the south of France and there was suddenly room for me on said floating vessel.
 Would I be able to get away?
 Did I want to see Antibes and Monaco?
 Did St. Tropez sound appealing?
 I picked my jaw up off the floor and began to plot how I could make this “extra” vacation happen, because — ya know — YOLO.